kostyaVyrodov/education/aws/services/7_1_LOAD_BALANCING.md

 - autoscaling groups allow to specify scaling policies
 - autoscaling group can't go the min
 - unhealthy instances will be terminated by autoscaling groups
+- Auto Scaling groups obtain high availability by: evenly distributing EC2 instances over multiple AZs and their subnets.
+- scaling policies: step, target, simple (TODO: Refresh scaling policies)

+Difference between classic LB and application LB:
+- CLBs support EC2 classic.
+ALBs does not support EC2 classic
+- CLB can route traffic based on protocols and ports.
+ALBs can route traffic based on protocols, ports, and URLs
+- CLBs do not provide path-based routing at layer 7, while ALBs offer path-based routing at layer 7.
+- both can perform health checks on targets

+ELB characteristic:
+- Each load balancer is comprised of nodes, deployed to one or more AZs
+- It offers SSL offloading
+- It can be paired with Auto Scaling Groups

+Internal Classic Load Balancers are placed Between tiers of an application or between instances.